TheCinnamonToastCrunch/Blooket-Hacks/README.md

 #### Desktop:
 1. Open the file you find interesting.
 2. Use the copy button on the file, or click "Raw" and copy it all.
-3. Open the Inspect tool.
+3. Switch to the Blooket game.
-4. Switch to the Console.
+4. Click the search bar.
+5. Type "javascript:"
-5. Paste the script.
+6. Paste the script.
-6. Click enter.
+7. Click enter.

 ## Features:
 - Default Scripts: